riclolsen/json-scada/src/svg-display-editor/README.md

 ### Color Tab

 **Purpose**: change the fill/stroke color of objects according to limits for the value of points.
-It is also possible to change attributes, trigger SMIL animations and run small scripts.
+It is also possible to change attributes, trigger SMIL animations, load images and run small scripts.

 **Available for**: all SVG drawing object types (not available for groups).